- Devonshire Arms

 Regular music nights and at weekends you can watch the steam trains go by from this small village pub

 Dale Rd North

 A former Coaching House on the main A6 at the Rowsley end of Darley Dale, this is a friendly, spacious locals pub.
-Good value food is served until 8pm from monday to saturday and there is a carvery on sundays.
+Food on Sunday is a carvery.
 Often have live entertainment at weekends.
 More car parking is available across the road.

 - Barringtons (Whitworth Park Hotel) Dale Road North Darley Dale DE4 2FT ku.oc.letohkraphtrowtihw@ofni(01629) 733111

 - Duke of York